metabase/mr-worldwide/README.md

   JavaScript/ClojureScript respectively.
 Typically these steps will be called as part of your build process, so this library is only needed as a build dependency.

-# `io.github.metabase/mr-worldwide`

-# Translating Strings in your Application
+# Translating Strings in your Application with `mr-worldwide`

 You can mark strings for translation with the `tru` and `trs` family of macros in `mr-worldwide.core`. `trs` stands *TRanslate System*, while `tru` stands for *TRanslate User*, and translate to the system locale and user locale